-This is a guest post by opens in a new windowChris Piehlercreate new email, Lead Storytller, opens in a new windowPR with Panache!
+This is a guest post by Chris Piehler, Lead Storytller, PR with Panache!

 As I sift through my memories of EdNET 2017 (the sessions, the sun, the bocce), one essential lesson stands out: the importance, in our industry, of being a lifelong learner.
 No one exemplifies this more than our longtime EdNET host, Vicki Smith Bigham.
 Vicki once told me that when she was a high school English teacher, she chose to take a programming course because, “I got so excited when I saw the children at the computer.
 I could see thought processes.”
 Vicki combined teaching and learning throughout her 40-year career, whether gathering tech-curious Texan teachers (say that 10 times fast!) for the first TCEA conference, serving as the president of ISTE, or making EdNET a warm and welcoming place to share knowledge.
 So thank you very much, Vicki, and enjoy your well-earned retirement.

 As a launchpad for the panel discussion we hosted at this year’s conference, PR with Panache! continued our lifelong learning by conducting a national survey of educational administrators.
 We asked them what they liked and disliked about working with vendors.
 They expressed a variety of opinions but did reach one point of absolute consensus: 100% of the educators who responded said it was “very important” for vendors to show an understanding of the unique challenges they face every day.